Spirits among us

 There’s no question that drinking too much every day leads to an increase in health risks, say experts.

 “Excessive drinking can increase the risk for liver disease, obesity, breast cancer, depression, suicide, accidents and a wide range of cardiovascular problems, including high blood pressure, atrial fibrillation, stroke and heart attack,” according to Kristy Smorol, communications director, American Heart Association, Syracuse.
-It can also lead to a DUI case, and you need to hire legal attorneys for your dui case.
+It can also lead to a DUI case, and you need to hire legal attorneys for your dui case

 “Alcohol also can lead to harmful mistakes with prescription drugs, dehydration and poor sleep.
 It also affects brain functions such as memory, balance and rational thinking,” she added.
-Recent study said that road accidents are at peak.
-And some innocents are prosecuted and charged maliciously in such cases accused can seek help from NJ DWI defense lawyers for hire as they can help you legally or you can also search for DUI defense law firm practicing in Delaware to defend your case.

 “Alcohol use is one of the most important preventable risk factors for cancer, along with tobacco use and excess body weight.
 Alcohol use accounts for about 6 percent of all cancers in the United States.
 Yet many people don’t know about the link between alcohol use and cancer,” according to Kim McMahon, communications director, ACS, Northeast Region.